digifarmio/cardano_1300178/mkdocs/docs/architecture-decision-records/adr.md

 2. Successfully produced report in PDF on a randomly selected subset of the 10,000 field boundaries, i.e. 50 field boundaries as an example, documenting the targeted AI accuracy of model and meta-data

+3. Complete documentation

+4. Source-code handover

 **Evidence of Completion:**

--   Proof of minted 10,000 NFTS on the blockchain providing to be presented to Catalyst through providing the unique identifiers or attributes attached to the 10,000 NFTs in a CSV or similar format file as well as other links/sites for viewing/validating the NFTs such as [Cardano visual explorer](https://pool.pm/) or other tools
+-  The original idea comes from: Proof of minted 10,000 NFTS on the blockchain providing to be presented to Catalyst through providing the unique identifiers or attributes attached to the 10,000 NFTs in a CSV or similar format file as well as other links/sites for viewing/validating the NFTs such as [Cardano visual explorer](https://pool.pm/) or other tools

 **Notes:**